FAQs

 What types of photography do you do?

-I specialize in headshots and modeling portfolios for actors, models and creative professionals of all ages as well as high school seniors.
-Though I don’t advertise it on my website, I also do family, event and corporate headshots and branding imagery by request.
+We specialize in headshots and modeling portfolios for actors, models and creative professionals of all ages as well as high school seniors.
+Though we don’t advertise it on my website, we also do family, event and corporate headshots and branding imagery by request.

 How much are your sessions?